mskrip/crypto-investor/docs/configuration.md

 ## Configuration file

 Templates of config file is in `cryptoinvestor/skel/cryptoinvestor.config.yaml`.
+Copy the template somewhere to you local PC and edit the copy.

 | Setting        | Description                                            |
 | -------------- | ------------------------------------------------------ |